 The latest version, C++ 17, is a significant achievement, and it has made improvements in sophisticated areas such as abstraction mechanisms.
 C++ developers plan to develop a new version of the language every three years.
 Although backwards compatibility with older versions of the language is an important consideration, C++ will continue to add new features and to simplify existing features, to preserve its status as a powerful and modern computer programming language.

-If you want to program your trading strategy using C++, click here to apply.
+If you want to program your trading strategy using C++, click apply now.